subhakritsc/Position-Recommendations-for-Footballers/README.md

-# Position Recommendations for Footballers Using Python and Scikit-learn
+# Position Recommendations for Footballers Using Python

 ## Objective